VilleKrumlinde/zgameeditor/Docs/AnimatorSimple.md

 @dd If set then this animator will start automatically.
 If not set then it can be started with a StartAnimator component.

 @dt Target
 @dd The target property which the animation controls.
+Value of this property is an @ref ScriptingLanguage "expression" specified in @ref CodeEditor "Code editor".

 Example: "ShipModel.Scale.X".